-Because of the finite nature of the charge carriers, electric current has noise.
-Noise generates in the current since there is always some non-uniformity in the electron flow.
+Because of the discrete nature of the charge carriers, electric current has noise.
+Noise is generated in the current since there is always some non-uniformity in the electron flow.
 This noise is called shot noise.
 It appears as voltage noise when current is passed through a resistor, or as noise in a current measurement.